mufkuw/m-paperless/docs/usage.md

-    Files found in the consumption directory that are consumed will be removed from the consumption directory and stored inside the Paperless-ngx file structure using any settings / storage paths you have specified.
+    Files found in the consumption directory that are consumed will be removed from the consumption directory and stored inside the M-Paperless file structure using any settings / storage paths you have specified.
 This action is performed as safely as possible but this means it is expected that files in the consumption directory will no longer exist (there) after being consumed.